 Welcome to the Student Resources page for current Ferkauf students.
 We hope this page will provide you with the information needed to help you navigate through your program at Ferkauf Graduate School of Psychology.

-The Ferkauf online catalog (PDF) supersedes all previous printed and online versions of the Ferkauf Catalog and academic regulations and is binding on all current graduate students.
+The 2013-2014 Academic Catalog (PDF) supersedes all previous printed and online versions of the Ferkauf Catalog and academic regulations and is binding on all current graduate students.
 It was prepared on the basis of the best information available at the time of publication and is updated regularly by the dean, program directors, faculty and University administrators of Ferkauf Graduate School of Psychology.

 The University reserves the right to change tuition, fees, course offerings, regulations, and admission and graduation requirements at any time without prior notice.
 Students should refer back to this online catalog on a regular basis for the latest information on Ferkauf Graduate School of Psychology policies and procedures.